-Including the lipstick vine and basket vine, the Aeschynanthus genus includes remarkable hanging plants with showy red, orange or yellow terminal flowers that emerge from "tubes” which resemble lipstick cases.
+Including the lipstick vine and basket vine, the Aeschynanthus genus includes remarkable hanging plants with showy red, orange, or yellow terminal flowers that emerge from "tubes," which resemble lipstick cases.
 Better suited to its native rainforest habitat, Aeschynanthus presents a challenge for the indoor gardener.
-They generally require high humidity and warmth during the summer months, followed by a brief period of cold during the winter to stimulate a bloom.
+They generally require high humidity and warmth during the summer months, followed by a brief cold period during the winter to stimulate bloom.

-Light: Bright, strong light, but not direct sunshine.
+Light: Bright, intense sunlight, but not direct sun.

 Temperature: Keep it warm and humid in the spring and summer, above 65ºF (18ºC).
-In the winter, a brief period of 55 to 65ºF (13 to 18ºC) will cause inflorescence.
+A brief period of 55 to 65ºF (13 to 18ºC) will cause inflorescence in the winter.

 Soil: A well-drained potting mix is best.
-Avoid heavy garden soils, especially if you’re growing the plant in a hanging basket.
-In general, the lighter the mix, the better, but keep in mind that very light mixes will drain faster and require more frequently watering.
-Also, it's a good idea to repot your hanging plants more frequently, as they soil in a hanging basket tends to become exhausted faster than soil in pots.
+Avoid heavy garden soils, especially if growing the plant in a hanging basket.
+In general, the lighter the mix, the better, but keep in mind that very light mixes will drain faster and require more frequent watering.
+Also, it's a good idea to repot your hanging plants more frequently, as the soil in a hanging basket tends to become exhausted faster than soil in pots.

-Fertilizer: When new growth appears in the spring, feed with a controlled-release fertilizer or liquid fertilizer according to label directions.
-Liquid fertilizers are often best for hanging applications, because they provide a steady supply of food.
-However, for best effect, make sure to use the fertilizer with every application during the growing season.
-If it will be challenging to stick to this schedule, sprinkle the soil surface with a good controlled-release fertilizer at the beginning of the growing season.
+Fertilizer: When new growth appears in the spring, feed with controlled-release fertilizer or liquid fertilizer according to label directions.
+Liquid fertilizers are often best for hanging applications because they provide a steady food supply.
+However, for the best effect, ensure to use the fertilizer with every application during the growing season.
+If it is challenging to stick to this schedule, sprinkle the soil surface with a good controlled-release fertilizer at the beginning of the growing season.

 - Back to genus Aeschynanthus